AsciiDoc is a markup language for documentation. Asciidoctor is a popular implementation of a rendering engine for AsciiDoc.

 My talk “Asciidoctor Deep Dive” shows you the details on how to tackle corner cases in formatting.
 The second part of the talk shows you how to create PDF files with the PDF extension of Asciidoctor.

-You find the example repository on GitHub: https://github.com/ahus1/asciidoctor-deepdive
+An example repository is available on GitHub: https://github.com/ahus1/asciidoctor-deepdive

 - [en] Asciidoctor Deep Dive, JavaZone 2019 Oslo on 2019-01-09